swiftlang/swift/docs/HighLevelSILOptimizations.rst

 The following semantic tags describe Array operations.
 The operations are first described in terms of the Array "state".
 Relations between the operations are formally defined below.
+'Array' referes to the standard library Array<T>, ContigousArray<T>, and Slice<T> data-structures.

 We consider the array state to consist of a set of disjoint elements and a storage descriptor that encapsulates nonelement data such as the